hitarthk/Algorithms/README.md

 # Algorithmic-Programming
-This repository contains all of my odes that I write for competitive programming
+This repository contains all of my codes that I write for competitive programming